EliteKermit/aell/mythos/creation.md

 On the side of Ashion, the mortals were led by Lyanthe D'Moor, Ashion's own daughter after coupling with a mortal man, Ilham Daven.
 Lyanthe like all other demigods had extraordinary powers and was acting as the general of the army.
 At some point, unknown exactly how, Ruse learned that Nie tricked him into entering the fight which caused him to strike out in blind rage killing her instantly.
 He then retired from the fight as his world came under attack by the Djinn who were mourning the loss of their creator.
 Amidst the confusion, Voljane, a master blacksmith created a weapon using the blood of Nie which he gave to Lyanthe.
 The weapon, Night's Echo, also known throughout time as Godsbane, Hopender and Breaker of Mercy, was a sword and possessed the unique ability to allow even a mortal to wound a God in combat.

 Sensing an opportunity to rid themselves of their creator, seeing as their problems caused the war to start in the first place, Lyanthe devised a plan.
 She challenged Nymlaser to a duel, speaking to his ego and managed to kill him.
 Having lost all of their leaders the Djakolehn and what remained of Laethe's forces surrendered.

--- The Ellym were fighting alongside their own creations as well as various other Deities that were created during this time by their union with mortals.
-These Deities had varying degrees of power but it was enough to compete against their parents.
-It’s not clear how, but Ruse learned that he was tricked by Nie into fighting which resulted in him killing her in cold blood and withdrawing himself from the war.
-The Djinn taken aback by the death of their Creator were forced to retreat after suffering heavy losses which gave a significant advantage to the forces of Laethe.
-Desperate to win, Ashion created a weapon of tremendous power from the blood of Nie which gave the power to its wielder to strike down anyone, even an Ellym.
-She trusted this weapon to her best fighter and daughter, Lyanthe D’Moor.
-Lyanthe managed to kill Nymlaser after tricking him into believing that her weapon was useless after all.
-Sue’Anar then withdrew from the fight, frightened by the power of the weapon.
-With this the balance tipped back in favor of Ashion and Ze’Auh.

-The mortals fed up with fighting this war and the losses they had to suffer just because the Gods decided to fight with Lyanthe as their leader rebelled against their creators.
-Choices had to be made, and on one side now all the mortals stood with Lyanthe as their leader while on the other side the remaining Ellym banded together with the help of the Ashionis, the Djakolehn and the Djinn.
-Ruse elected to remain out of the battle, one more time which was respected by both sides.
-Some of the Ashionis and Djinn decided to help the mortals and thus the war began anew.
-The Ashionis and Djinn on the side of the mortals gave them tremendous powers and even created magical living suits of armor for them, the Kreth’Naal.
-The war lasted ages and in the end, all but ruins remained of Ashion’Ellym and the other worlds.
-Only Rus’Ellym remained mainly untouched by the ravages of war.

-During the process of the war Lyanthe managed to kill Laethe and strike down Ashion which prompted a frenzied attack from Ze’Auh leading to his demise as well.
-She then took charge and asked the remaining forces of the Ellym to stand down as she believed they could come to a peaceful arrangement.
-And an agreement was made.
+During the celebration of their win though, Lyanthe attacked and killed her own mother, Ashion which enraged Ze'Auh.
+Lyanthe suffered great wounds during their fight but managed to kill him putting an end to the dominion of the Ellym.
+Only Ruse, Djaka and Sue'Anar remained alive with Shkr and Saray remaining out of sight and refusing to be a part of any fighting.
+Seeing that Ruse had problems of his own fending off attacks from the Djinn and Djaka had no armies to begin with, Sue'Anar decided to retreat to her world as well, allowing Ashion'Ellym for the first time to be governed on its own.

-* All connections between the worlds would be severed completely.
-The spirit of mortals who died would still end up in Djak’Ellym though, but no spirit would be allowed to contact the world of the living again.
-* The remaining Ellym, Ruse, Sue’Anar and Djaka would remain in their respective worlds and would never interfere with matters of other worlds.
-* And finally because all the war took ages which made some mortals create bonds with other worlds than theirs, it was allowed for everyone to choose the world they wanted to live in before all connections were severed.
+Confering with the Nilsir, Lyanthe and the mortals came to an arrangement.
+All connections between the worlds would be severed completely.
+The spirits of mortals who died would still end up in Djak’Ellym though, but no spirit would be allowed to contact the world of the living again.
+Also the remaining Ellym, Ruse, Sue’Anar and Djaka would remain in their respective worlds and would never interfere with matters of other worlds.
+Because the war lasted for ages though, several races from other worlds had taken a liking to Ashion'Ellym and vice versa.
+So before closing all portals and gateways each one was allowed to choose the world he wanted to live in.
+This created some odd mixtures between mortal and immortal races which remain to this day.

 ### THE FINAL DEMISE OF THE GODS